-Oftentimes with youth basketball, there is only one or two practices a week before games on the weekends.
+Oftentimes with youth basketball practice, there are only one or two a week before games on the weekends.
 Your opportunities for skills development are quite limited.

-Throughout this article, we’ll discuss some of the more useful drills and game preparation techniques that will transform a group of inexperienced players into the next dream team.
+Throughout this article, we’ll discuss some of the more useful drills and game preparation techniques.
+Transforming a group of inexperienced players into the next dream team.
 (Partial hyperbole there, but you get the point!)

 Disciplined, yet Fun